-Newport University (NU) incorporated as a Non-profit educational organization with its registered office at South Jordan in Utah, and licensed as a Charitable Educational Organization to offer Diploma, Bachelor, Master and Doctoral degrees by distance/on-line education methodologies to confer academic and professional courses in higher education and has an administrative office at Dhaka city in the Republic of Bangladesh.
-The University also support its Affiliated Colleges/Approved Support Centers to confer degrees to its students/candidates, who successfully qualify for those awards.
+Newport University (NU) was incorporated as a non-profit educational organization with its registered office in South Jordan in Utah, and licensed as a Charitable Educational Organization to offer Diploma, Bachelor, Master and Doctoral degrees by distance/online education methodologies to confer academic and professional courses in higher education and has its Asian representative office in Dhaka city in the Republic of Bangladesh.
+The University also supports its Affiliated Colleges/Approved Support Centers to confer degrees to its students/candidates, who successfully qualify for those awards.